 This veterinary internship will provide veterinary experience in the areas of marine mammal pathology and stranding response, public aquarium, zoo, and aquaculture medicine.
 Applicants must provide demonstrated research and pathology experience and a demonstrated track record in publication of research results.

 The Interns are responsible for feeding and caring for injured and orphaned wildlife, including small to medium mammals and songbirds, white-tailed deer, and birds of prey.
 Interns should have excellent communication and interpersonal skills.
 Preference will be given to students studying in related fields or graduates looking to obtain work experience.
-Applications for 2015 will be accepted starting in October 2014.
+Applications for 2015 will be available in October 2015.